waveform80/pibootctl/docs/help.rst

     required.

-Finally, if you are more familiar with the "classic" boot configuration commands, it can be used to discover which :command:`pictl` settings correspond to those commands:
+Finally, if you are more familiar with the "classic" boot configuration commands, it can be used to discover which :command:`pibootctl` settings correspond to those commands:

 .. code-block:: console

-    $ pictl help start_file
+    $ pibootctl help start_file
     start_file is affected by the following settings:

     camera.enabled